ygfalcon/Solsniper-zero/solhunter_zero/data/README.md

 The `investor_demo_prices.json` dataset backs the investor demo examples.
-To keep the demo lightweight, tests verify that `investor_demo.load_prices()` returns no more than 2000 price points.
+To keep the demo lightweight, tests verify that `investor_demo.load_prices()` returns no more than 2000 price points and dates.
 If you update this data, please keep the entry count under this limit.